 Branding their adjustable level of resistance and calling it fluid resistance technology is definitely a smart move.
 It got me intrigued the first time I heard about it, and I honestly thought it has to do with an organic self-adjustable level of resistance.
 The drag however, is consistent, providing a natural feel.

 The feature allows you to manually adjust the level of drag, which is definitely a rare thing with water rowers.
 The tank can house from 9 up to 17 liters of water, and you’ll need purification capsules in order to maintain the clarity.
-I’ve read several reviews where people were adding bleach, no more than once per year.
+I’ve read several articles where people were talking about adding bleach, no more than once per year.
 It’s better to ask the retailer though.

 Satisfying stroke move